dikyardiyanto17/mediasoup-nodejs/README.md

 - Bug on socket.on('mic-config', .....) audio track is null (&#x2713;)
 - Bug when append video visualization on screensharing mode is error, sometime screensharing is not displayed or audio is not working properly (A is screen sharing mode and new user is joining) (&#x2713;)
 - Bug when screen share mode sometime its user video changed to screensharing (&#x2713;)
+### 0.1.3
+- Screen sharing video fps is not good / lagging
+- Sometimes user mic is not working properly
+- Bug in switch camera (Not sure) (Reported by Mr. Yoga)
+- Bug mute-all button is appending even though current user is not Host (&#x2713;)
+- Bug in mic icons (&#x2713;)
+- Displayed video format sometimes is wrong, example, if there is 3 users in room, the video class name should be container-3 but its container 4 (Testing is needed) (&#x2713;)
+- Error when screensharing producer is reconnecting  (&#x2713;) (Testing is needed) (Reported by Mr. Sabdho)

 ## Test Log
 ### 0.1.0